lu01ca/Extreme-Value-Theory-GPD-distribution/README.md

 * **$\xi = 0$:** Light, exponential tail.

 ## Statistical Pre-processing
-Environmental data like daily minimum temperature rarely satisfy the i.i.d. assumption.
+Environmental data like daily minimum temperatures rarely satisfy the i.i.d. assumption.
 Before fitting the GPD, the data underwent a comprehensive diagnostic and transformation phase:

 ### 1. Handling Non-Stationarity (Seasonality)
 Initial time-series plotting and formal testing using the **Augmented Dickey-Fuller (ADF) Test** revealed significant seasonal non-stationarity.
 To obtain identically distributed subsets, the dataset was split into **four meteorological seasons** (Winter, Spring, Summer, Autumn).
 Each season was modeled independently to capture specific atmospheric tail behaviors.

 ### 2. Handling Dependency (Declustering)
-temperature exhibit strong serial correlation (e.g., a temperature day is often followed by another).
+Temperatures exhibit strong serial correlation (e.g., a cold day is often followed by another cold day).
 Since EVT requires independent exceedances, a **Declustering** technique using the *Runs Method* was applied.
 This method filters the data by grouping consecutive exceedances into clusters, separated by a run length of $r$ consecutive observations below the threshold $u$.
 Only the maximum value of each cluster is extracted, ensuring the independence assumption for the GPD is valid.

 ## Modeling Methodology